BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 Within our ranks, we aim to exist along organizational lines developed and led by members, not an order imposed on members from above.
 DSA-LA should always be a deeply participatory organization whose processes and protocols reflect its values – democratic, transparent, and engaged in an ongoing struggle against oppressive and unequal power structures.

-• Our approach to organizing reflects our understanding of capitalism, which is a complex artificially-imposed system that evolves dynamically in response to challenges.
+• Our approach to organizing reflects our understanding of capitalism, which is a complex and imposed historical system that evolves dynamically in response to challenges.

 • Our work needs to accommodate a variety of viewpoints, avoid exclusivity around tactics, and prioritize productive debate over the pursuit of unanimous consensus.